arpitbbhayani/articles/blogs/bitcask.md

 ### Deleting a Key

 Deleting a key is a special operation where the engine atomically appends a new entry in the active datafile with value equalling a tombstone value, denoting deletion, and deleting the entry from the KeyDir.
-The tombstone value is chosen something very unique so that it does not interfere with the existing value space.
+The tombstone value is chosen as something very unique so that it does not interfere with the existing value space.

-Delete operation just like the update operation is very lightweight and requires a disk write and an in-memory update, resulting in a high throughput.
+Delete operation just like the update operation is very lightweight and requires a disk write and an in-memory update, resulting in high throughput.
 In delete operation as well, the older entries for the keys are left dangling and will be garbage collected explicitly.

 ### Reading a Key-Value